 RCD – Residual current device or Circuit Breaker – RCDs detect an imbalance in the electrical current and disconnect the power within 10 to 50 milliseconds, preventing electrocution and fire.

-Splice – the physical joining of two or more copper wire or optical fibres.
+Splice – the physical joining of two or more copper wires or optical fibres.

 Surge – a sudden voltage rise and fall in an electrical circuit.
 Surge protection devices protect equipment from sudden surges and lightning strikes.